 Common Sample Rates

 When recording the audio, experts recommend using high sample rates and bit depth for easily bouncing down the audio.
-Hence, we’ve listed some common sampling rates of audio, assisting you to choose one that is compatible with your application.
+Hence, we’ve listed some common sampling rates of audio, assisting you in choosing one that is compatible with your application.

 What Sample Rate is Best for Recording?